TheRealSFBae/MonkeyOnWynton/README.md

     - New projects should utilize new, Wynton-optimized pipelines.
     - [Contact me](mailto:angelo.pelonero@gladstone.ucsf.edu) if you need help with these - helper scripts are coming soon.
 3. Monkey on Wynton has not been extensively tested, so bugs are likely (though may be rare)
-4. Monkey generates an absolute boatload of log files - name your projects with a unique ID for easy log file management (to facilitate use of a command like `mv *uniqueID* logfiledir/` or similar)
+4. Monkey generates an absolute boatload of log files - name your projects with a unique ID for easy log file management (to facilitate use of a command like `mv uniqueID* logfiledir/` or similar)

 ## Setup

 Prerequisites:

-1. A Wynton account + a loose working knowledge of the system
+1. A [Wynton account](https://wynton.ucsf.edu/hpc/about/join.html) + a working knowledge of the system (browse the [Wynton HPC site](https://wynton.ucsf.edu/hpc/index.html) to learn more)
-2. Access to the Gladstone Data Transfer server [optional, but highly recommended]
+2. Access to the [Gladstone Data Transfer server](https://confluence.gladstone.org/confluence/display/WYN/Moving+files+between+Gladstone+and+Wynton) [optional, but highly recommended]

 Steps: